 There's nothing quite like a road trip through the majestic landscapes of New Zealand, and the route from Queenstown to Milford Sound is no exception.
 Although it's a good four hours' drive without stops, you'll find it hard to resist the allure of the picturesque towns, cascading waterfalls, and dramatic vistas along the way.
 We recommend hiring a Campervan in Queenstown for more flexibility.

-Te Anau is the last place to refuel before you continue on the Milford Road (SH94) towards the Homer Tunnel, a marvel of engineering that serves as your gateway to the fjord.
-Don't forget to check the road status beforehand, especially during winter.
+Te Anau is the last town with fuel, food, and full services before you continue on the Milford Road (SH94) towards the Homer Tunnel, a marvel of engineering that serves as your gateway to the fjord.
+In winter, chains may be required, and the road can close temporarily due to snow or avalanche risk, so always check the road status before setting out.

 Flight Options: The Sky's the Limit